matteopicciolini/JTracer/readme.md

 - Triangles
 - Triangle Meshes

-Concerning about the last shape, using triangle meshes is a bit complex than other shapes.
+Concerning about the last shape, using triangle meshes is a bit complexer than other shapes.
 In facts, in order to build a scene with some specific shapes (tetrahedron, icosahedron and all the possible shapes like deers or cats) it is necessary to include a particular file `.txt` with the following structure:

 ```
 # vertices